Jeanmatozo/AI-LLM-security-lab/README.md

 ## Who I am

-I am an ISO/IEC 27001:2022 Lead Auditor and cybersecurity learner transitioning into a role as a **Cybersecurity engineer / penetration tester focused on AI & LLM security**.
+I am an ISO/IEC 27001:2022 IT Auditor and cybersecurity learner transitioning into a role as a **Cybersecurity engineer / penetration tester focused on AI & LLM security**.

 ## Lab Roadmap (First 10 Weeks)